Newark has been chosen to receive up to £25million from the government-awarded Towns Fund.

-Transformative plans for Newark have been given the go ahead by the Government, following today’s announcement that Newark is to receive £25 million funding as part of the Government’s Towns Fund initiative.
+Transformative plans for Newark have been given the go ahead by the Government, following the announcement that Newark is to receive £25 million funding as part of the Government’s Towns Fund initiative.

 What is the Towns Fund?